mehulagg/gitlab/doc/raketasks/backup_restore.md

 Users of GitLab 12.1 and earlier should use the command `gitlab-rake gitlab:backup:create` instead.

 CAUTION: **Warning:**
-`gitlab-rake gitlab:backup:restore` does not set the correct file system permissions on your Registry directory.
+`gitlab-rake gitlab:backup:restore` doesn't set the correct file system permissions on your Registry directory.
 This is a [known issue](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/62759).
 On GitLab 12.2 or later, you can use `gitlab-backup restore` to avoid this issue.